Introduction

 A project timeline template is a sequence format, not a layout exercise

 People often treat timeline work as if the main problem is choosing the right visual arrangement.
-Usually it is not.

 The format is already doing most of the work.
-A project timeline is meant to answer a few practical questions: what happens first, what happens next, when key milestones land, where dependencies affect timing, and how the project moves from start to finish.
+A project timeline is meant to answer a few practical questions:

 That is why timeline work tends to go wrong in a predictable way.
 Teams spend time changing colors, blocks, or orientation when the real problem is that the sequence itself is still unclear.